TheLazySquid/Gimloader/README.md

 </details>

 Once in the mod menu, you can create or import plugins with the two buttons at the top.
 There are some example plugins [here](/plugins/).

+## Known Issues

+Sometimes the script will not get loaded in time to intercept some important modules, which can prevent some plugins from work.
+I'm trying to come up with a solution, but for now please hang tight.

 ## Development